clhin/cs225-final-project/README.md

 This project should be run in the class Docker container.
 To run firstly clone the repo, and add the csv to the cs225-final-project directory.
 Withing the project directory, you should set up a build folder to use cmake by running `mkdir build`, `cd build`, then `cmake ..`.
 The tests can be compiled using `make test` and run using `./test`.
 To compile main simply use `make main`, and to run use `./main`.

 # Running Visualizations
 Visualizations will not work in the standard Docker environment, as they require Gnuplot to run.
-To run locally, the https://alandefreitas.github.io/matplotplusplus/
+To run locally, the library matplotplusplus is required, and a the functions need to be uncommented and called.
+Matplotplusplus: https://alandefreitas.github.io/matplotplusplus/